AlexandruBurlacu/alexandruburlacu.github.io/_posts/2021-05-17-logs-traces-how-to.md

 A more seasoned engineer might say: _**I will use logs!!!**_ But what if I tell you, logs are only the begging?

+> \[Disclarimer Time\] This article is not about some concrete technology, framework, or library, although it references some of these.
+It's more of an overview/tips about what logging/tracing/et al are and how to approach these when designing and operating software systems.
+The information here is based mostly from my own experience, but also from information available in papers and industry blog posts.
+You might need to google some stuff while/after reading it, especially if you've never operated a system running in production.

 # Act 1: I'll set up logs, alright...

 So, what exactly is a log?